Democrats see abortion wins as a springboard for 2024 as GOP struggles to find a winning message

 In Virginia, Republican Gov. Glenn Youngkin tried to rally voters behind GOP legislative candidates by staking out what he and other Republicans felt was a middle-ground approach: a proposal to ban abortions after 15 weeks of pregnancy with exceptions for rape, incest and situations where the mother’s life was at risk.

-It didn’t work.
+It didn’t seem to help.
 Democrats questioned whether Youngkin and Republicans would go further if they ended up controlling the governor’s office and the Legislature.

-“Youngkin was supposed to be the guy who showed Republicans how to win on abortion, and he failed spectacularly,” said Mini Timmaraju, president and CEO of Reproductive Freedom for All, a group formerly known as NARAL Pro-Choice America.
-The governor “thought he was going to give a playbook to Republicans, but he actually gave a playbook to Democrats on how to help voters connect the dots between candidates and their abortion policies.”
+The governor “thought he was going to give a playbook to Republicans, but he actually gave a playbook to Democrats on how to help voters connect the dots between candidates and their abortion policies,” said Mini Timmaraju, president and CEO of Reproductive Freedom for All, formerly known as NARAL Pro-Choice America.

 Democrats have made clear they plan to make the issue central in races for the presidency and down the ballot next year.